isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/conf-bulk-activation-create-map-collection.md

 -   **UUID**: Shows the unique identifier associated with the file.

 -   **Language**: Shows the language code of the DITA map.
 -   **Preset**: Shows the title of the output preset configured on the map file.
-It also displays the icons of the type of output presets.
+It also displays the icons for the different output presets.

     The small ![](images/global-preset-icon.svg) icon indicates a folder profile level preset.
 -   **Modified**: Indicates if the DITA map is updated after last publication.
 Based on this information, you can decide if you want to activate the output for this DITA map or not.